FridgeSeal/antipodes/README.md

 Currently database-migration scripts to setup the tables need to be run by hand, in a production-grade setup, we would be using a migration tool (DbMate, Atlas, EntityFrame, Bytebase, etc).
 The SQL necessary for setting up the tables is located at `dev/setup_schema.sql`

 Once the stack is up, the R-studio endpoint can be accessed at `localhost:8787` and the jupyter notebooks can be accessed at `localhost:8888`.
-Note - due to the way Jupyter secures access via a token, you need to grab this token from the logs in your docker-console.
+*Note* - due to the way Jupyter secures access via a token, you need to grab this token from the logs in your docker-console if you wish to access the Jupyter notebooks.
 Both services run under the `datadev` user, that has `sudo` access, as required.
 From within these environments, the SQL server instance is access via the hostname `sqlserver` on port 1433.
 The Sql Server password will need to be set so that the R script may access the database.

 ## ETL Script
 This is a self-contained script that lives within the `dev` folder.
 It is included with the `dev` docker image, dependencies are versioned and managed via `renv`, and on loading the script up in RStudio Server, the session should load the `.Rprofile` file, RStudio will repair/re-instantiate any missing dependencies.
+As per the task guidelines, the `ticker_id` parameter is set to `BKLN`.
+However this is parametised everywhere in the script and database tables, this same script could be used to extract other fund information by altering that parameter.

 ### Notes